lham/tonguetwister/docs/format-spec/chunks/BITD.md

 1. Convert the bitmap data into a stream.
 1. For each row in the image:
     1. Read the number of bytes specified by the bytes-per-image-row `BDP` from the data stream.
-        - If size of the stream is equal to the height &times; `BDP`, then the data is not encoded.
+        - If size of the stream is equal to `H` &times; `BDP`, then the data is not encoded.
 Just read the bytes into a long stream.
         - Otherwise the data is encoded using the [PackBits algorithm](https://en.wikipedia.org/wiki/PackBits).
 Decode using the steps of the algorithm.
 Before returning the bytes they need to be reordered if the depth depth is 16-bit or 32-bit; the bytes for each 16-bit word and 32-bit word, respectively, are encoded so that every first byte for each word in the row comes first, then every second byte for each word in the row, etc.
     1. Convert the byte list into 32, 16, 8, 4, 2, or 1-bit words depending on the bit depth.
 For bit depths 8 and below
-       there might be left-over bits in the byte list, so the word list needs to be trimmed to `W` elements.
+       there might be left-over bits in the byte list, so the list of words need to be trimmed to `W` elements.
 1. Convert each word into a color.
     - For a 32-bit word, there are 4 color channels: alpha, red, green, blue.
 They are packed into the word in that order with 8 bits per channel.
 The alpha channel does not seem to be used in Director 6, hence it can be replaced